jonasvdd/Scriptor-Jekyll-Theme/_future_posts/2020-03-29-feat-imposter.md

 * Personality test
     -> prudence --> saying it inhibits himself in meetings

+* fear & being comfortable -> actions

+Imposter --> being brutally honest, playing to your strengths, accepting your true self.
+I'm not supersmart, but I compensate that by working hard and being passionate.
+(And being brave when it matters), this is wat makes me human, accepting my flaws.

+Being in love, is for me being able to live with someone, even when they have flaws.

+Your own life is amazing, do not compare it with others
+    You don't need to; everybody shows their best side online acts more interesting than they really are.

 > Fear is what makes people superficial
-> Fear is what makes you compare yourself with others
+> Fear is what makes you compare yourself with others, go with the flow
-> Fear makes you disaband your values
+> Fear makes you abandon your values